AlexeyMK/alexeymk.com/_posts/2017-01-03-two-steps-forward-two-steps-back.md

 ---
+date: 2017-01-03 18:31:37
+description: Here's how becoming sedentary and employed has turned out so far, relative to expectations.
+hidden: true
 layout: post
-title: !
-'Two Steps Forward, Two Steps Back: 2016 in review'
 published: true
-hidden: true
-description: "Here's how becoming sedentary and employed has turned out so far, relative to expectations."
-date: 2017-01-03 18:31:37
 tags:
+- reflections
-- reflection
+- career-development
+title: 'Two Steps Forward, Two Steps Back: 2016 in review'
 ---

 2015 and 2016 could not have been more different.